isaac-0414/UniversalKG/README.md

      ```
    2) Run `python3 qa.py` if you are using MacOS and `python qa.py` if you are on a Windows machine.

-## Collaboration
-If you want to collaborate with me on this research project, please contact me with zheng72@illinois.edu[zheng72@illinois.edu], and I will reply to you ASAP.
-Also, thank you Yun Wang for providing me some insights on this project.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.